Training athletes, not data scientists

 We had a clear understanding from the business about what they wanted and we had a tech demo of the C1 wearable device and the data points it captured

-Understand lifestyle
+Understand the athlete’s lifestyle

 2. Solutions brainstorming